Three-anti and Five-anti Campaigns: Aftermath

+Effect on China's class structure

+The Three-Anti and Five-Anti Campaigns significantly reshaped China's class structure by targeting the bourgeois, capitalist ideologies and essentially of western capitalism.
+These campaigns included a "thought-reform movement" aimed at students, intellectuals, artists, and professionals to eliminate "bourgeois ideas" and promote "proletarian ideology” or more communist/collectivist ways of thinking.
+Schools and colleges became battlegrounds for these ideological purges, forcing intellectuals to publicly confess and renounce their free market and western believes that aligned with capitalist values.
+This resulted in a significant change in the class composition of the government and Party membership.
+Workers with demonstrated support for Mao's communist ideology were promoted to executive and managerial roles in factories and industries, with diminishing importance on their qualifications and literacy rate.
+In fact standards of membership qualification were reduced to join the Chinese Communist Party.
+The recruitment and advancement of cadres prioritized those of working-class origin, thereby reinforcing the proletarian nature of the Party and the new Chinese state.

+Effects on private business owners

+Many were fined during the Five-Antis campaign or prosecuted on charges such as tax evasion, bribery, misappropriation of public property, stealing state economic information, or cheating on labor materials.
+As the Communist Party later acknowledged, the amount of illegal income attributed to those punished was often overestimated, and some of those punished were forced to confess, suffered physical violence, or were executed.

-The victims of the antis campaigns were mostly terrified and humiliated; some were killed, and others were sent to labor camps.
-Mao evaluated the situation, saying that "we must probably execute 10,000 to several tens of thousands of embezzlers nationwide before we can solve the problem."
-And all found guilty of their confessed or unconfessed crimes were made to pay fines to the government.
+According to Mao, "We must probably execute 10,000 to several tens of thousands of embezzlers nationwide before we can solve the problem."
 There were hundreds of thousands of suicides (though it is debatable whether many of these were voluntary) that were a direct result of these campaigns.
+The campaigns negatively impacted the economy of big cities such as Shanghai, Tianjin and Chongqing, forcing many businessmen to commit suicide.
+In Shanghai alone, from January 25 to April 1, 1952, at least 876 people committed suicide.

-Eventually the Communist Party revealed that it would no longer protect private business, and that Chinese capitalists would receive treatment no better than foreign.
+Through these campaigns, the Communist Party demonstrated that it would no longer protect private business, and that Chinese capitalists would receive treatment no better than foreign.
 The Korean War initially provided opportunities in Northern China, giving rise to a new class of capitalists, many of whom would be prosecuted under the Marxist policies of the Communist Party.
 Many of these people eventually borrowed money from the government to pay off government fines, creating a complex financial pattern.
 A series of anti campaigns were launched by the Chinese government in the following years.